 All the documents must be presented to the United States Citizenship and Immigration Services (USCIS).

 You must also keep in mind that only the applicant can make the adjustment of status petition.
 You must be present when the documents are delivered, and you must be in the country legally.
 If you do not meet any of these requirements, your application will be rejected.

 Remember that the documents you present vary depending on your case, that is why we recommend you to consult with an immigration lawyer before you send them.

 After sending your application, the USCIS team will get in touch with you to give you an appointment in the center of application support.

 During the appointment, your biometric information will be gathered for processing.
 Normally, this includes pictures, fingerprints, and your signature.

 All of this information will be added to the investigation that USCIS will do to make sure that you are really eligible to be granted legal permanent residence in the United States.

 Once you send your application, the appointment date can take from 2 to 3 weeks, which is why we recommend that you periodically check your email.

 If your application is denied, you can appeal.
-However, in these cases we recommend you to consult an immigration lawyer that can assess your case and help you win in the appealing process.
+However, in these cases, we recommend you consult an immigration lawyer that can assess your case and help you win in the appealing process.